Blast Furnace Vision & Analytics Platform

 What Didn't Work Initially

 Temporal and frame-averaging approaches.
-Early attempts used temporal differencing for fast-moving events and frame averaging for gradual color changes.
-Both produced too many false positives.
-Camera vibration, lighting shifts, and cooling spray all triggered the same patterns as real events.
+Early attempts used temporal differencing for fast-moving events and frame averaging for gradual spatial intensity changes.
+Both produced too many false positives due to the furnace's dynamic environment.

 Neural network and LSTM without structured features.
 Training a network on raw frames produced noisy confidence scores.
 Adding an LSTM for temporal memory did not help.
-Without structured per-frame features, the model was trying to learn spatial and temporal patterns simultaneously from raw pixels.
-Events were too sparse across long sequences for the LSTM to accumulate meaningful signal.
+Without structured per-frame features, events were too sparse across long sequences for the LSTM to accumulate meaningful signal.

 What worked: separating feature extraction from learning.
-Once classical image analysis handled the structured inputs, the neural network only needed to learn decision boundaries rather than both spatial patterns and temporal dynamics from raw pixels.
-The separation delivered consistent results across all 24 camera angles and lighting conditions.
+Once image analysis handled the structured inputs, the neural network only needed to learn decision boundaries rather than both spatial patterns and temporal dynamics from raw pixels.
+This separation delivered consistent resultsacross cameras despite varying conditions.

 Challenges

-Air-gapped deployment.
+Isolated deployment.
 The plant network has no internet access.
-All container images, dependencies, and updates are built on a connected machine, collected by custom scripts, and transferred offline.
+All container images, dependencies, and updates are built on a connected machine and transferred offline.
 This constraint shaped the entire toolchain: local registries, offline-capable Jenkins pipelines, and scripted rollbacks for every component.

 Building for daily use.
 Dashboards, event graphs, and reporting formats went through multiple iterations driven by operator and supervisor feedback.
 Operators explained process behavior that clarified what detected events actually meant, which fed directly back into detection tuning.
-Event frequency, severity, and duration displays had to match how decisions were actually made in daily meetings and during shifts before anyone relied on the system.
+Event frequency, severity, and duration displays had to match how decisions are made during shifts and daily meetings before the system was trusted.